MicrosoftDocs/navdevitpro-content-pr/README.md

 Welcome to the repository for the developer and ITpro content for on-prem &amp; PaaS.

 All articles are stored as Markdown files (.md type) in the **dynamics-nav** folder.
-They publish to MSDN staging here: https://msdnstage.redmond.corp.microsoft.com/en-us/../how-to--publish-and-install-an-extension?branch=master.
+They publish to Docs staging here: https://review.docs.microsoft.com/en-gb/dynamics-nav/getting-started?branch=master.

 The repo also holds the source for the new developer experience and the fixed endpoint API for SaaS.